 Despite the Libyan economy being one of the most oil dependent in the world, the agricultural sector is an important contributor to the economy, employing approximately 22% of the Libyan workforce.
 Yet, this sector only contributes 3% of the country’s GDP and 92% of Libyan families grow food for their own consumption.
 The impact of the conflict in Libya, based upon the country’s reliance on oil, greatly affected its economy.
 74% of households that grow their own food have reported significant challenges, including power outages, greater food insecurity, and the inability to afford farming materials.

 Financial services, gender equality, market systems

 Not sector specific.

 MEDA's work in Libya

 MEDA worked in Libya from 2012 to 2020.
-Over 8 years MEDA partnered with over 11,000 ambitious women and youth to start and expand their businesses.
+For over 8 years, MEDA partnered with over 11,000 ambitious women and youth to start and expand their businesses.
 Through our project, MEDA provided training, coaching/mentorship, networking opportunities, and buyer engagement.
-A matching grant fund further helped drive these businesses.
+A matching grant fund further helped support these businesses.